satellitecomponent/Neurite/README.md

     </td>
   </tr>
 </table>

+### First of its Kind Fractal Zoom

+[neurite.network](https://satellitecomponent.github.io/Neurite/) is unique in its ability to seamlessly navigate the Mandelbrot set in real time! 🚀

 Movements through the fractal are no longer interrupted at each step.
 Instead, the rendering persists and regenerates as you interact...

 ### `Why Nodes?`
-Nodes represent text, images, videos, code, and AI agents.
+### Nodes represent text, images, videos, code, and AI agents.
 Together, they thread a personalized microcosm of your thoughts and inspirations. 🔭

 [neurite.network](https://satellitecomponent.github.io/Neurite/) connects physics simulation of graphs with an underlying fractal topology to kinematically define interactive, iterative, and modular graphs of ideation.
 <p align="center">